Addition2000/MR-TQ/README.md

 # MR-TQ

 ## Accessing Model Files
-The model weights, LORA files, and associated code can be found in this repository.
+The associated code can be found in this repository.
 These resources provide sufficient information to understand our methodology and implement similar approaches with different datasets.

 ## Data Availability Statement
 To ensure reproducibility of our methods, we provide: